BrandenIngram/717431_Masters_Dissertation_ArtificialSocieties/README.md

 # 717431_Masters_Dissertation_ArtificialSocieties
-This repository was created to provide some additional resources for my Dissertation titled : Emerging behaviours in Artificial Societies : Simulating social-economic phenomena
+This repository was created to provide some additional resources for my Dissertation titled :

+Emerging behaviours in Artificial Societies : Simulating social-economic phenomena

-This repository contains videos and images which demonstrate how the visualiser (as Discussed in the document) works as well as additional visualisations of a couple of the experiments conducted in the research.
-The links to these can be found at the bottom of this page
+This repository contains videos and images which demonstrate how the visualiser (as Discussed in the dissertation) works as well as additional visualisations of a couple of the experiments conducted in the research.
+The links to these can be found at the bottom of this page.

-Additionally a RAR file containg all the required files to operate the stand-alone visualiser has been provided.
+Additionally all files required to operate the stand-alone visualiser have been provided.
 Instructions on how to use it can be seen below.

-Step1: Download the RAR file.
+Step1: Download both the Visualiser.jar as well as the Visauliser.zip files found in this repository.

-Step2: Once it has been downloaded extract all the files contained within.
+Step2: Once they have been downloaded extract the Visauliser.zip into a new folder.

-Step3: You will find a file called Visualiser.jar
+Step3: Place the Visualiser.jar file in this same folder.

 Step4: In order to run the file you will need to have java installed on your computer, java can be downloaded here https://java.com/en/download/